DNAP Program Frequently Asked Questions

 What is the class size?

-Up to 20 candidates will be accepted.
+Up to 20 candidates can be accepted per cohort.

 Which transcripts need to be submitted?

 Original transcripts from all academic work after high school should be submitted to the Admissions Office.